knative/docs/docs/install/operator/configuring-eventing-cr.md

 ### Download images with secrets:

-If you use the default or override attributes to define image links, and the image links require private secrets for access, you must append the `imagePullSecrets` attribute.
+If your image repository requires private secrets for access, you must append the `imagePullSecrets` attribute.

 This example uses a secret named `regcred`.
 You must create your own private secrets if these are required.
-After you create this secret, edit your operator CR by appending the content below ...:
+After you create this secret, edit your operator CR by appending the content below:

 ```
 apiVersion: operator.knative.dev/v1alpha1